yetanotherco/aligned_layer/docs/3_guides/3_validating_public_input.md

 }
 ```

-Once this proof is submitted and executed within Aligned, you should see an output similar to:
+It could take some time but once this proof is submitted and executed within Aligned, you should see an output similar to:

 ```
 INFO  aligned_integration: Saved batch inclusion data to ".../aligned_layer/examples/validating-public-input/aligned-integration/batch_inclusion_data/<JSON_FILE_NAME>"